AlexBurnes/buildfab/progress.md

 # Progress: buildfab

 ## What Works
+- **Streaming Output Fix**: Successfully fixed the OrderedOutputManager to provide true streaming output instead of buffering output until step completion
+  - Fixed immediate streaming - output now streams immediately as it's produced for the currently active step, not buffered until completion
+  - Fixed parallel step buffering - steps that run in parallel but need to wait their turn now properly buffer their output and flush it when they become the active step
+  - Added flushBufferedOutput method - implemented proper buffering and flushing logic for steps that can't stream immediately
+  - Enhanced checkAndShowNextStep - now flushes buffered output when a step becomes the current active step
+  - Enhanced checkAndShowCompletedSteps - now flushes buffered output when showing completed steps in order
+  - Fixed executor integration - added OnStepOutput calls in the executor to properly pass output to the OrderedOutputManager
+  - Perfect streaming behavior - both sequential steps (test-streaming) and parallel steps (test-parallel) now work correctly with proper output ordering and immediate streaming
+  - Comprehensive testing - verified fix works correctly for both sequential and parallel execution scenarios
+  - VERSION 0.8.17 RELEASED with true real-time output streaming and proper buffering for parallel steps, plus interactive command support
+- **Ctrl+C Termination Message Fix**: Successfully fixed the issue where Ctrl+C was working but the output didn't show "TERMINATED!" after the refactoring to the new executor and output manager approach
+  - Fixed termination detection - added proper context cancellation detection in both runStageInternal and executeStageWithCallback methods
+  - Added printTerminatedSummary method - created new method in SimpleRunner that displays "⏹️ TERMINATED" message with yellow color and proper summary statistics
+  - Enhanced RunStage method - updated RunStage method in SimpleRunner to check for termination and call appropriate summary method
+  - Fixed both execution paths - ensured both the simple runner and internal executor properly handle context cancellation
+  - Perfect user experience - users now see clear "TERMINATED" status when they press Ctrl+C with proper summary statistics
+  - Comprehensive testing - verified fix works correctly with timeout testing to simulate Ctrl+C behavior
+  - VERSION 0.8.15 RELEASED with Ctrl+C termination message fix and proper status display
+- **Queue-Based Output Manager Implementation**: Successfully implemented queue-based output management system to fix mixed output and missing step start messages
+  - Implemented OrderedOutputManager - new queue-based system that manages step output in proper sequential order using a queue approach
+  - Fixed mixed output issues - eliminated mixed output between parallel steps by implementing proper buffering and ordered display logic
+  - Fixed missing step start messages - all steps now show their start messages (○ step-name running...) in correct sequential order
+  - Fixed last step issue - goreleaser-dry-run step now properly shows both start and completion messages
+  - Implemented OrderedStepCallback - new StepCallback implementation that delegates all output to the OrderedOutputManager
+  - Added comprehensive debug logging - extensive debug output with -d|--debug flag to trace queue state and decision-making process
+  - Created debug output rule - documented best practices for using debug output during complex changes
+  - Perfect sequential output - steps run in parallel for performance but display output sequentially in declaration order
+  - Comprehensive testing - verified fix works correctly for all steps including the last step
+  - Updated CHANGELOG.md with detailed technical information
+  - VERSION 0.8.14 RELEASED with perfect sequential output and comprehensive debug logging
 - **Nil Error Wrapping Bug Fix**: Successfully fixed critical bug in runStageInternal function where fmt.Errorf with %w was being called with nil error
   - Added nil check before error wrapping to prevent formatting errors
   - When result.Status == StatusError but result.Error == nil, now uses %s with result.Message instead of %w